Exploring the Mysteries of the First Christmas

 The Planets and Stars Align

 During the day, Venus would disappear, but Jupiter and Leo continued to shine.
 And this, along with other incredible star conjunctions, continued for ten months.
-Theoretically, it alerted the Magi and gave them plenty of time to travel to Jerusalem until they met with King Herod in the late spring of 2 B.C.
-Bible theorists speculate that Herod’s chief priests and scribes probably missed these incredible events because they always occurred in the pre-dawn hours when the priests and scribes were likely sleeping.
+Theoretically, it gave the Magi plenty of time to travel to Jerusalem.

-According to star charts, Leo began to sink in the sky in June 2 B.C.
+According to star charts, Leo began to sink into the sky in June 2 B.C.
 But Jupiter and Venus continued to move closer together until they were within only 0.6 arc minutes of each other (for reference, the stars in Big Dipper’s handle are 12 arc minutes apart).
 The two planets appeared to be almost on top of each other.
 It might have looked like a bright beacon in the sky during the twilight evening hours.

 A supernatural celestial event is what compelled the Magi to follow what they thought was a bright star to find baby Jesus.